Do you review your employee benefits plan during each renewal?

 It can be hard to jump into an evaluation of your benefit plan immediately after your renewal period – but it is so worth it.
 Your employees have benefits top-of-mind and will be able to give you fresh, honest feedback about the enrollment process.

-By following these best practices, you will be more prepared entering your next renewal and your company will be able to create a tailored benefit plan that employees appreciate.
+By following these best practices, you will be more prepared entering your next renewal and your company will be able to create a tailored employee benefits plan that the whole team will appreciate.